vshymanskyy/muon/docs/README.md

 ## CHAINING

 Muon is entirely self-contained, so decoder will read one object at a time.
 Even if LRU strings list is used, the way it is referenced still produces the correct result.
-Therefore, to decode multiple objects, you should repeatedly call a decoder until you reach end of file or stream.
+Therefore, to decode multiple concatenated objects, you should repeatedly call a decoder until you reach end of file or stream.

 For communication protocols, the following encoding is recommended:
 - stream begins with a Muon `magic` tag (recommended, optional) and `0x90` (start list)